frnsys/doug/readme.md

 To view a preview drawn from the JSON stroke data, open `preview.html`.
 Append `#filename.json` to it to load a particular file in the `drawings` folder.
 If you don't specify a file, it will try to load `drawings/0000.json`.

+---

 <https://commons.wikimedia.org/w/index.php?title=Special:Search&limit=500&offset=0&profile=default&search=line+drawing+svg&searchToken=858sogt2izud1zwltfuemoj0u>

+---

+tips:

+- if getting `nan` during training, try increasing the data scale or decreasing the learning rate
+- if the training doesn't appear to work (no epochs are reported) you may need to decrease the batch size